RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ```

 If VAR_SYMBOL has a period other than as last character, the variable associated with VAR_SYMBOL
-in the variable pool (by the name derived from VAR_SYMBOL, see nnn) is given the attribute ‘exposed’.
+in the variable pool (by the name derived from VAR_SYMBOL, see <!--TODO-->nnn) is given the attribute ‘exposed’.

 ```rexx <!--exposederived.rexx-->
 call Var_Expose #Pool, Derived Name, '1'